 In this case, the thinkmoney Managed Current Account could help.
 It works like this:

 - Your incomes - for example wages, pensions and benefits - are paid into one side of the account

 - The money you need for your bills - like your mortgage, rent, Council Tax, utility bills, TV licence etc. - is frozen in this side of the account, and your bills are paid on time

 - The money that's left over is moved into the other side of the account, which you will get a debit card for.
 You can spend this money however you like because you'll know your bills are taken care of.

 This whole process is overseen by our Money Managers.
 As long as you tell them about all your regular financial commitments - and pay enough money into the account each month - you'll know that your budgeting is taken care of.

-Find out more about how the thinkmoney Personal Account works here.
+Find out more about how the thinkmoney Managed Current Account works here.

 If you've lost control of your finances, and no amount of budgeting is going to make it better, you need to seek expert financial advice as soon as possible.
 There are lots of companies and charities that will look over your situation with you and recommend an appropriate course of action.
 All you need to do is get in touch with them.
 Here's a list of services that offer free debt and money advice.

 It's also worth looking at the benefits you might be entitled to and ensuring you're claiming all of them.